temporalio/proposals/cli/006-cli-output-options.md

 #### - Limited support for changing the columns/fields in Table view.
 Only specific fields are explicitly supported through flags, ex. `--print_memo`.

-Proposal: Add `--field` flag so users can customize the fields to output in Table/Card (can be passed ).
+Proposal: Add `--field` flag so users can customize the fields to output in Table/Card.
 Add `--fields` flag to examine and print all available field names for --field input.
 If a field passed with `--field` is not found, then notify the user and print the result of `--fields` as a suggestion.
 ``` bash
 tctl workflow list --field Execution.RunId --field searchAttributes
 ```